giellalt/lang-fit/fit.md

 Px is now not in use, with one exception, comitative.

-LEXICON n_PxKPx has either -n or goes to Px
+LEXICON n_PxK has either -n or goes to Px

-LEXICON i_PxKPx Tra: -i or -e and goes to Px
+LEXICON i_PxK Tra: -i or -e and goes to Px

-LEXICON PxKCheck has only -nsA, and is currently not in use.
+LEXICON PxK has only -nsA, and is currently not in use.
 Check

-LEXICON PxxK..lleen. has also -Vn, thus both .. llensa and ..lleen.
+LEXICON PxxK has also -Vn, thus both .. llensa and ..lleen.